 Competitive Government, government that plans for competition rather than against it is essential to remedy the breaking the result-less draw in education.Enabling legislation that would allow states, or even school districts, to compete basis on policy will open up education innovation from fully Blue states, to fully Red states.
 The Blues may wish to continue a three-tier government and union driven monopoly.
 In between states may open doors for more private and public charter options.
 Perhaps a small state like Rhode Island might try an all private solution.
 There could even be district to district competitions, say Chicago fully public solution versus Rockford all Charter Public option.
 Any set of solutions will be open.
 The essential focus is on inner city schools where government if fully and completely failing students.

 - Social Policy: Current policy moves money from one group to another hoping that more money in solving the poverty and income inequality problem.
 It hasn’t.
 Over the last forty years, federal anti-poverty and social programs spent $40 trillion dollars and poverty is at the same level as in 1965.
-The government’s social policy is based on the flawed belief that lack of money the cause of poverty, Lock of money is a symptom not the cause of poverty.
+The government’s social policy is based on the flawed belief that lack of money the causes of poverty.
+Lack of money is a symptom not the cause of poverty.

 - Simplicity: The costs for complying with the US regulatory laws are approaching $2 trillion – about 11% of our GDP.
 These costs are a dead weight for business formation and growth.
 Do we need regulation?
 Sure.
 Do we need to hire a team of lawyers just to figure out how to comply?
 Not really.
 The people who write our rules and regulation are lawyers and they love complexity and are foreign to simplicity.
 The result: costly compliance.
-NoPartyPreference will work to set up a Chief Simplicity Office dedicated to review of our regulatory environment.
+CIVIL will work to set up a Chief Simplicity Office dedicated to review of our regulatory environment.
 To broaden the problem-solving for rewriting and simplifying our laws the CSO will launch X-Prizes for simplicity, asking the 300 million US citizens to take a crack and finding what Einstein suggested solutions needed to be, simple but not simpler.
 Einstein also said that ‘if you can’t explain it to a six year old, you don’t understand it yourself.’
 As one might imagine, there’s a lot of simplification to do.
 Most important, simplification of our regulatory environment could easily lead to a 50% reduction in $2 trillion in compliance costs.
 Imagine delivering a $1 trillion increase in productivity to our economy.
 That should help.

 - Immigration: Most of us are unaware that a high percentage of legal immigrants that come to the US create businesses.
 Forbes Magazine states that 40% of the Fortune 500 companies are run by an immigrant or child of an immigrant.
 Fortune 500 companies employ over 25 million people.
 Forty percent of that number is 10 million, or about 6% of our workforce.
 Percentages not the non-Fortune companies are about the same.
 Though this great record has come from an 19th century-style, family and chain-immigration structure, this aging system needs replacement.